vera-framework/VERA/README.md

 ## Citation
-If you use this code or find our work helpful, please consider citing:
+If you use this code or find our work helpful, please consider citing our paper.
+Thank you!
 ```
 @InProceedings{Ye_2025_CVPR,
     author    = {Ye, Muchao and Liu, Weiyang and He, Pan},